Skip to main content

 Dynamic Batching could increase performance in some scenes, especially if the scene contains many similar objects that are close to each other in the hierarchy.
 For other scenes, if there are many/all different objects or similar objects scattered across the hierarchy, it does not impact performance or make it inefficient for some devices.
 Please, measure performance on the target devices to see the performance changes for the scene while using Dynamic Batching.

-If there is a breaking change in the batch (see the previous section for details) the Playable Plugin will regenerate this batch by allocating new GPU buffers and merging meshes together.
+If there is a breaking change in the batch (see the previous section for details) the Playworks Plugin will regenerate this batch by allocating new GPU buffers and merging meshes together.
 In cases where breaking changes occur frequently for many batches, performance can be worse than if Dynamic Batching wasn't used.

 The amount of draw calls that could be batched together and the time to make a batch depends on device capabilities.
 On some low-end devices if scene contains many complex objects (complex meshes or shaders), Dynamic Batching could perform worse than regular rendering without Dynamic Batching.